nabla0001/gpt-2/README.md

 This dataset is sufficiently large to expose us to some of the challenges of large-scale training and challenge us to care about efficiency in tokenization, data-processing and model.
 It will (hopefully) also result in a more interesting language model than if we only used toy data.
-At the same time, it is possible to train on this data on consumer-grade hardware like a Macbook.
+At the same time, it is possible to train on this data on consumer-grade hardware.

-Overview:
-* Tokenization
-* GPT-1 architecture
-* Training on OpenWebText
+The code is based on Andrej Karpathy's fantastic [nanoGPT](https://github.com/karpathy/nanoGPT/tree/master) but aims to be more readable and focused on re-producing (Radford et al. 2018).
+This means that a good chunk of additional functionality Andrej is building in his repo is dropped to hopefully make the implementation easy to follow.

 ## References